y1zhou/knowledge-base/content/series/linear-model/1-estimation/index.md

 ---
 title: "Estimation"
 date: 2019-09-30T13:46:57-04:00
-summary: "In this chapter we start with the simple linear regression model and generalize to more complex models." # appears in list of posts
+summary: "In this chapter we introduce the concept of linear models.
+We use the ordinary least squares estimator to get unbiased estimates of the unknown parameters. $R^2$ is introduced as a measure of the goodness of fit, and the different types of sum of squares in a linear model are briefly discussed." # appears in list of posts
 categories: ["Linear Model"] # main category; shown in post metadata
 tags: [
         "Statistics",